mm-crj/geomexp/README.md

 *to be updated*

 ## Using the package
-Once the package is installed then just import it using `import geomexp` and you can then run the Muller-Lyer experiment as follows.
+Once the package is installed then just import it using `import geomexp.ml` and you can then run the Muller-Lyer experiment as follows.

 ``` Python
 geomexp.ml.ml_exp()